 The faculty believes that the responsibilities and level of functioning of various members of the profession of nursing are determined by educational preparation and experience.
 The faculty supports the concept of articulation and educational mobility.

 The practice of the associate degree nursing graduate occurs within a variety of structured and community-based health care settings.
-The faculty supports the view of the National League for Nursing on roles and competencies of associate degree nursing programs, which is reflected in this philosophy.
 Upon entry into practice, the graduate is prepared to perform the competencies inherent in the three interrelated roles:

-As a provider of client care, the associate degree graduate develops, implements, and evaluates individualized plans of care by using the nursing process as a basis for decision making.
-The graduate utilizes communication techniques to maintain culturally competent therapeutic relationships and promotes participation of client, family of client, and health care team members in the plan of care.
+As a provider of patient-centered care, the associate degree graduate develops, implements, and evaluates individualized plans of care by using the nursing process, nursing judgment, and evidence-based practice as a basis for decision making.
+The graduate utilizes communication techniques to maintain culturally competent therapeutic relationships and promotes participation of patient, family, and health care team members in the plan of care.
 The graduate collaborates with other health team members to assess the need for information, develop goals, implement a teaching plan, and evaluate the effectiveness of the teaching process.
 The graduate maintains awareness of consumer rights and responsibilities while demonstrating responsible allocation of resources.

 The faculty believes that learning involves three domains: cognitive, affective, and psychomotor.
-The cognitive domain pertains to knowledge, problem-solving and critical thinking; the affective domain, to attitudes and values; and the psychomotor domain to skills involving physical action.
+The cognitive domain pertains to knowledge, critical thinking, clinical judgment, and integratin of best evidence into practice; the affective domain, to attitudes and values; and the psychomotor domain to skills involving physical action.
 The faculty utilizes a variety of teaching strategies to help develop the cognitive, psychomotor, and affective abilities necessary for students to make sound decisions required for nursing practice.
 Learning occurs from simple to complex and is influenced by internal and external factors, including developmental tasks, health, culture, learning style and environment.
 Significant learning occurs when the activity is goal-directed, purposeful, and meaningful for the learner.
 Learning is enhanced when concepts and principles from the sciences and humanities are applied within a variety of situations.